15 Fun and Engaging Trade Show Booth Game Ideas

 Roll doubles get a prize

 Some people prefer a quick and simple game that doesn’t require much thought or focus.
-If you want to appeal to this audience, try playing a simple dice game called “roll doubles, get a prize.”
+If you’re looking to appeal to this audience, try playing a simple dice game called “roll doubles, get a prize.”

 This game is cheap, easy to set up, and can be played by almost anyone.
-Put a table in front of your booth and place small prizes on it.
-Then, challenge passersby to roll doubles – if they do, they get to choose one of the available prizes from the table.
+Simply put a table in front of your booth and place a few small prizes on it.
+Then, challenge passersby to roll doubles.
+If they do, they get to choose one of the available prizes from the table.

-Pro Tip: To make this game more enticing, offer a large prize (such as an Amazon gift card) to anyone who rolls doubles twice in a row.
+Pro Tip: To make this trade show game more enticing, offer a large prize (such as an Amazon gift card) to anyone who rolls doubles twice in a row.

 4. Mini Basketball Arcade Game